bitcoinerlab/discovery/README.md

      ```

    - **Fetching Descriptors by UTXO**:
-     This method is essential post-discovery.
-For a given UTXO, it yields the `output` that can consume it.
+     Once discovery is complete, this method allows you to find the `descriptor` that corresponds to a particular UTXO.
      ```typescript
      discovery.getUtxoDescriptor({ utxo, network });
-     // This yields: { descriptor, index? }, where index is only returned if descriptor is ranged.
+     // Returns: { descriptor, index? }, with 'index' provided for ranged descriptors.
      ```
-     This function is particularly useful when crafting a transaction capable of expending the UTXO, especially when paired with the @bitcoinerlab/descriptors library.
+     This is particularly useful for transaction preparation when you need to specify which UTXOs to spend, especially in conjunction with the @bitcoinerlab/descriptors package.

    - **Reviewing Transaction History**:
      To inspect all transactions associated with a specific descriptor expression (or an array of them), use: